venkspr/oow19/index.md

 ### VISUAL BUILDER TRIAL SIGNUP

-We will be using trial account for this hands on lab.
-You can signup for a trial account for Visual Builder by following the instructions [here](signup).
+**We will be using trial account for this hands on lab.
+Please use the trial account that you signed up for during oracle open world to get started with this lab.**

-**Important** : Please use the email account you used to register for Oracle OpenWorld/CodeOne to be eligible for a free trial account and trial credits.
+Instructions are for Oracle Visual Builder version : **19.3.1**

 ### LABS
 * [Lab1](lab1) - **Basic Setup, BO Import & List Page based on BO**